lidofinance/lido-l2/README.md

 When `TESTING_USE_DEPLOYED_CONTRACTS` is set to true, this address will be used as the holder of the tokens, bridged between L1 and L2.

+#### `TESTING_ARB_GOV_BRIDGE_EXECUTOR`

+Address of the deployed Governance Bridge Executor in the Arbitrum network.
+If set, this contract will be used for integration tests of Governance Bridge.

+#### `TESTING_OPT_GOV_BRIDGE_EXECUTOR`

+Address of the deployed Governance Bridge Executor in the Optimism network.
+If set, this contract will be used for integration tests of Governance Bridge.

 ### E2E Testing

 #### `TESTING_PRIVATE_KEY`